-(h) Itemization of all administrative costs, expenses or fees associated with the Refunding Plan.
+(h) Itemization of all administrative costs, expenses or fees associated with the refunding.
 OST will determine if the fees are comparable to similar offerings and if excessive, approval may be withheld;

-(i) For a public body, a copy of the contract with their FA;
+(i) For a public body, a copy of the contract with their financial advisor;

 (j) Completed MDAC Form 1;

 (k) Final Official Statement, if the bonds have been publicly offered;

 (l) Final Net Present Value Savings as described in subsection (g) of this section;

 (m) Copy of the arbitrage or tax certificate for the refunding;